 As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

-Although often forgotten about, insulating pipes within your home can not only reduce your energy bills but also help to keep your home warmer and more efficient and avoid issues that can become costly.
+Although often forgotten, insulating pipes within your home can not only reduce your energy bills but also help to keep your home warmer and more efficient and avoid issues that can become costly.

 Why insulate a pipe?